 Mount Wellington

 Towering over Hobart, Mount Wellington is one of the most iconic views in town.
 It stands to reason that the view from the summit of the mountain should be spectacular.
 And it is.
-But there is more to Mount Wellington than the view from the summit.
-There is an entire tourist drive with a number of stops at trailheads.
+The trick is to visit on a clear day.
+Because the summit of the mountain rises 1,271 meters (over a kilometre!) high, it is often shrouded in clouds.

 More Nature Adventures in Tasmania